rocket-pool/RPIPs/RPIPs/RPIP-X.md

 As founder of the protocol, Rocket Pool Pty Ltd has broad implied authority in areas where the pDAO has not claimed or revoked it.

-While the full social authorities for the company are hard to capture due to the difference granted to the organization, the following categories are backed up by potential court proceedings:
+While the full social authorities for the company are hard to capture due to the autonomy granted to the organization, the following categories are backed up by potential court proceedings:

 * Domain names
     * Important domains include: